ariasanovsky/practical_deep_Q_learning/deep_learning/README.md

 ## First Deep-Q example

 We separately build a network class and an agent class.
 We will use MSELoss, 2 linear layers, and Relu activation.

+## Results

+The results are quite poor!
+Possible reasons for failure:

+1. The NN updates from each example instead of learning from several at once.
+In short, we're fitting a function to only one data point as opposed to fitting an ensemble of representative points.
+2. For the number of parameters, we sample very few points.
+3. It explores very little too quickly.
+4. The same network is used to choose the next action and to evaluate the best action from a state.
+5. The Q-learning algorithm biases towards the best actions from each state in its learning.